ARUtools/ARUtools/README.md

                            "https://cran.r-project.org") )
 ```

-Alternatively you can install the package from
+Alternatively you can build and install the package from
 [GitHub](https://github.com/) with the code below.
 You will need to have
 [Rtools](https://cran.r-project.org/bin/windows/Rtools/rtools43/rtools.html)
 installed first: